mehdiakram/cyberpanelroyalbluetheme/README.md

 # CyberPanel Royal Blue Theme
-Themes you can apply to CyberPanel and make it look good :D
+This theme you can apply to CyberPanel and make it look good :D

 ## Note
 1. Tested on CyberPanel 2.3